LiuTed/gym-TD/gym_TD/envs/README.md

 - `enemy_fast_cost`: 3
 - `attacker_init_cost`: 10
 - `defender_init_cost`: 5
+- `base_LP`: How many enemies can be leaked.
+Set to `None` means never ends because of leakage.
+Default is 10
 - `max_cost`: The upper limit of costs.
 Default is 50
 - `tower_basic_cost`: 5
 - `tower_destruct_return`: The ratio of return costs.
 Default is 0.5.